 How to enable Rich Pins:

-You need to add meta-tags to your site or use a plugin (if on WordPress).
-Then verify your site with Pinterest’s Rich Pins Validator.
-Once approved, all pins saved from your site become Rich Pins.
+Add meta-tags to your site or use a WordPress plugin.
+Then verify your site with the Pinterest Rich Pins Validator.
+Once approved, all pins saved from your site become Rich Pins, automatically updating details with each save.

-• Article Pins: They include the headline, author, and description from your blog.
-Perfect for driving readers to your articles.
+• Article Pins: Include the headline, author, and pin description from your blog post.
+Great for boosting click throughs and traffic.

-By setting up Rich Pins, you make your content stand out.
-Users get more info at a glance, so they’re more likely to save or click your pin.
-For example, a Product Pin with an affordable price might get more engagement than a plain photo.
-To recap: write a clear title, description, and add proper tags on your site, then use Pinterest’s validator to turn them on.
+By enabling Rich Pins, you make your Pinterest content stand out.
+People see more info instantly, which increases saves and clicks.
+A Product Pin with an affordable price often gains more engagement than a plain image.
+To recap: write a keyword-rich title, strong description, and add proper metadata to your site, then activate them with Pinterest’s validator.

-Pinterest isn’t just for photos anymore.
-It also has Video Pins and Idea Pins (formerly Story Pins).
-These rich formats can drive even more engagement.
-In fact, video content on Pinterest is exploding – Video Pins now beat static images in engagement.
+Pinterest isn’t limited to photos.
+It also includes Video Pinterest Pins and Idea Pinterest Pins (formerly Story Pins).
+These advanced pin formats deliver higher engagement rates.
+Video content on Pinterest is growing fast – Video Pins now outperform static images in Pinterest Analytics reports.

-• Pinterest Video Pins: These are short videos that autoplay in the feed.
-Use them to demonstrate a product, show a quick tutorial, or tease a blog post.
-Keep videos 6-15 seconds for best results.
-Add text overlay or captions so viewers get the idea even with sound off.
-Video Pins help you reach people who prefer moving content.
+• Pinterest Video Pins: These autoplay short clips in the feed.
+Use them to showcase a product, share a step by step guide, or promote a blog post.
+Keep videos 6–15 seconds for best engagement.
+Add text overlay or captions so Pinterest users understand even with sound muted.
+Video Pins expand reach to people who prefer videos.

-• Idea Pins: These are multi-page story-like posts that can include images, videos, text overlay, stickers, and music.
-You can use Idea Pins to share step-by-step guides, mood boards, or quick stories.
-For example, a cook might share an 8-page recipe idea pin, with each page showing an ingredient or step.
+• Idea Pins: These are multi-page posts that mix images, videos, text overlay, stickers, and music.
+Use Idea Pins for tutorials, mood boards, or quick stories.
+Example: a food creator shares an 8-page recipe pin, each page showing an ingredient or step.

-For both Video and Idea Pins, the principles of pin design still apply.
-Use clear visuals and helpful text.
-For example: If you’re making a “Spring Outfit Ideas” Video Pin, show 3-4 quick clips of different outfits, with text overlay naming each item.
-If it’s an Idea Pin for “Office Desk DIY”, each page might show one step in building the desk.
+For both Video Pins and Idea Pins, design basics remain the same.
+Use clear visuals and useful text.
+Example: a “Spring Outfit Ideas” Video Pin may include 3–4 short clips, each with text overlay naming items.
+An Idea Pin for “Office Desk DIY” could display one step per page, guiding Pinterest users through the process.

-These formats are great for showing more personality and detail.
-Many pinners scroll through videos and story pins casually, so it’s like TV browsing.
-Use them to capture attention in a new way.
-Over time, you’ll see that including a mix of Photo, Video, and Idea Pins can get more saves and clicks overall.
-It’s one more tool in your Pinterest toolbox to Boost Traffic with Visual Bookmarks.
+These formats showcase more personality and detail.
+Many pinners casually scroll through videos and story-style pins, similar to TV browsing.
+Use them to capture attention in fresh ways.
+Over time, adding a mix of standard pins, Video Pins, and Idea Pins drives more saves and clicks.
+It’s one more tool in your Pinterest strategy to boost traffic generation with visual bookmarks.

 A Pinterest Content Calendar

-Consistency is key on Pinterest.
-Building a Pinterest content calendar helps you plan which pins to post and when.
-You can use a simple spreadsheet or calendar app.
-List out pin ideas and the dates to post them.
-Planning ahead ensures you cover seasonal events, holidays, or blog launches.
+Consistency drives results on Pinterest.
+Building a Pinterest content calendar helps plan which Pinterest Pins to publish and when.
+Use a simple spreadsheet or scheduling tool.
+List pin ideas, posting dates, and seasonal content like holidays or blog post launches.
+This keeps your Pinterest strategy steady.

 Building a Pinterest Content Calendar

-• Schedule Pinterest Pins: Use a scheduling tool like RecurPost to queue up pins in advance.
-That way, you can “set and forget” your pins instead of always remembering to post.
-Pinterest even lets you schedule a certain number of pins per day natively.
+• Schedule Pinterest Pins: Use a scheduler like RecurPost to queue new pins in advance.
+This way, you “set and forget” instead of posting manually.
+A Pinterest Business account also allows daily native scheduling of multiple Pinterest Pins.

-• Maintain Variety: Rotate your content.
-For example, one day pin a product photo, the next day pin a blog image, then a video, then an Idea Pin.
-This keeps your audience engaged with different formats.
+• Maintain pin variety: Rotate formats.
+For example: one day pin product pins, another day a blog image, then a video pin, then an Idea Pin.
+This variety keeps your target audience engaged.

 How to Schedule Pinterest Pins with RecurPost?